alefore/weblog/zettelkasten.md

 ## What are Zettelkästen?

 A Zettelkasten (German for "notes box" or "notes cabinet") is a method to take and organize notes about multiple topics.
-This has been used by many writers for centuries and is being "rediscovered" recently by many bloggers and rationalists (myself included).
+This method has been used by many writers for centuries and is being "rediscovered" recently by many bloggers and rationalists (myself included).

 ### Plurals